phani1kumar/docker-titan/README.md

 	- docker-library/elasticsearch: This is the ElasticSearch Indexing backend for Titan.
 It provides search capabilities for Titan graph datasets.

 ## Hurdles faced and how did I overcome
+1. When using using the docker containers with mounted file system, you should be aware of the facts mentioned in the [stackoverflow thread](http://stackoverflow.com/questions/16549833/cassandra-commit-and-recovery-on-a-single-node).
+I've spent good 2 days hitting around the bush to figure this out.
+[Details](https://groups.google.com/forum/#!topic/aureliusgraphs/VhLrgs4EsKo) of the issue I've faced.
+2. Not being able to connect to the titan-server through gremlin-driver.
+This has been addressed by the suggestion from stephen at the [Tinkerpop3-815](https://issues.apache.org/jira/browse/TINKERPOP3-815)